Sandoval to have season-ending reconstructive elbow surgery

 OAKLAND, Calif.
-(AP) — Pablo Sandoval grew teary at the thought he may never make another play for retiring manager Bruce Bochy, a “father figure” to the third baseman who resurrected his career during a second stint in San Francisco.
+(AP) — Pablo Sandoval grew teary at the thought he may never make another play for retiring manager Bruce Bochy, a father figure to the third baseman who resurrected his career during a second stint in San Francisco.

 Perhaps there’s still a chance of another swing or two — if both man have their way, if Sandoval’s ailing arm can handle it.

 “He’s like my dad, he always wants the best for me and he always cares about me.
-If he wants me to go out there and play I’ll take one more at-bat for him,” Sandoval said.
+If he wants me to go out there and play I’ll take one more at-bat for him,” Sandoval said Saturday.
 “It’s hard.
 He’s one of the greatest managers I’ve ever played (for).
 Not being around playing the last few weeks of his career, it’s tough, but thank God he gave me the opportunity to play nine years for him and do everything I can for him on the field and off the field.
 Being part of those three World Series is the most important thing we did together.”

 Sandoval will undergo season-ending Tommy John reconstructive surgery on his right elbow.
 The procedure is likely Sept.
 3 or 4 in Los Angeles and will be done by Dr. Neal ElAttrache, who evaluated the 2012 World Series MVP on Wednesday and determined he needed the procedure on his ulnar collateral ligament.